tmiller/fae/README.md

 ## What happens

 This will try to find the system python and install virtualenv using pip.
-Then it will create a virtualenv named ansible in this directory.
+Then it will create a virtualenv named `.ansible` in this directory.
 It will then install ansible and its dependencies to that virtualenv.
 After that it will install any ansible galaxy roles in the `requirements.yml` file.
 Finally it will attempt to run the playbook against this local machine.